john-kurkowski/taxes/README.md

 ```sh
 just test
 ```

+This skips tests that rely on decrypted files that are still encrypted.
+See above how to decrypt test input files.

 Besides tests, checks are run on commit, after installing the pre-commit hook above, and on push.
 You can also run them manually.